 Research articles are either qualitative or quantitative, include appropriate analysis techniques, report findings, and discuss implications for continuing education and staff development.
 Research projects with limited sample size should be converted to a non-research format to share the ideas for further research.

 Research articles should contain a structured abstract of no more than 150 words with a focus on the findings and conclusions.
-The abstract should be divided under the following headings: Background, Methods, Results, and Conclusions.
+The abstract should be divided under the following headings: Background, Method, Results, and Conclusion.

 The Journal recommends that authors of research articles consult the following guidelines when preparing their manuscripts: